 ROUND 1: Pull up a loop in any corner and CH 2.
 Work SC, CH 1 in every other space around the blanket.
 Work 3 SCs into each corner.

-ROUND 3: When you reach the corner you started with, work 3 DCs around the starting chain 3, then go around the blanket again in the same direction, this time alternating front and back post double crochet (FPDC & BPDC).
+ROUND 3: When you reach the corner you started with, work 5 DCs into corner, then go around the blanket again in the same direction, this time alternating front and back post double crochet (FPDC & BPDC).
 When you get to the corners of this row, you will want to continue the pattern of alternating FPDC and BPDC, but you will work three stitches around the corner post.

 So, for example, if you get to the corner post and you are supposed to work a FPDC, then work a FPDC, a BPDC, and a FPDC all around that corner post.
 Then in the next stitch you would continue the alternating pattern, working the opposite of whichever stitch you just used.
 Just remember that you are always alternating FPDC and BPDC around the whole blanket, you just happen to be working three of those stitches around the same post when you are working the corners.